Learn more about our promise to foster and advance inclusion and diversity.

 Diverse exposure: Residents experience a breadth of surgical experience while rotating at the following four institutions located within a five-mile radius.

-When you join the Corewell Health – Grand Rapids/Michigan State University General Surgery Residency you will be joining a group of stellar surgeons-in-training who have identified excellence, teamwork, kindness, and compassion as core values they strive to achieve.
+When you join the Corewell Health – Grand Rapids/Michigan State University General Surgery Residency you will be joining a group of stellar surgeons-in-training who are identified by excellence, teamwork, kindness, and compassion as core values they strive to achieve.
 The program recognizes that cultivating these values is our mandate.

 Surgical oncology